dhurlburtusa/shortcuts/computer_science/data_structures/linked_list-notes.md

 ## XOR-Linking

 A technique to decrease the storage requirements for doubly linked lists.
+However, this technique requires the ability to do bit operations on addresses, and therefore may not be available in some high-level languages.

 See https://en.wikipedia.org/wiki/XOR_linked_list for details.